 But it doesn’t work like that.
 Any scheme that has to use fake news articles, fake endorsements, fake “limited spaces available” countdowns, hired actors and a variety of contradicting advertisements as to what “The Orion Code” actually is isn’t likely to turn out to be something legitimate.
 In fact, “The Orion Code” is just a permuated version of an older – but extremely similar – scam called “The Quantum Code“.

-Binary Options trading is an extremely risky method of trading that asks investors to predict whether a specific stock will rise or fall in a short period of time.
+Binary Options trading is an extremely risky and unregulated method of trading that asks investors to predict whether a specific stock will rise or fall in a short period of time.
 Predict being the operative word, since there really is no reliable way of determining if a stock will rise and fall over a short period of time.

 If you get it right, you get a return.
 Get it wrong and lose your investment.
 Basically, it’s gambling.
 This means schemes purporting to offer secret systems or software that can make you rich with binary options are akin to those dodgy systems claiming you can beat online casinos.